Rules

 (1) Slab - The slab or block shall extend at least two feet (2') from the well in all directions and have a minimum thickness of four inches (4''), and should be separated from the well casing by a plastic or mastic coating or sleeve to prevent bonding of the slab to the casing.
 The surface of the slab shall be sloped to drain away from the well.
 The top of the casing shall extend a minimum of one foot (1') above the top of the slab.

-(2) Steel and PVC Sleeve - The steel sleeve shall be a minimum of 3/16" in thickness and/or the plastic sleeve shall be a minimum of schedule 80 sun resistant and twenty four inches (24") in length and shall extend twelve inches (12") into the cement, except when steel casing or a pitless adapter is used.
-The casing shall extend a minimum of one foot (1') above the original ground surface, and the steel sleeve shall be two inches (2"), larger in diameter than the plastic casing being used.
+(2) Steel and PVC Sleeve - The steel sleeve shall be a minimum of 3/16" in thickness and shall be a minimum of twenty four inches (24”) in length.
+The plastic sleeve shall be a minimum of schedule 80 sun resistant and twenty four inches (24") in length and shall extend twelve inches (12") into the cement, except when steel casing or a pitless adapter is used.
+The casing shall extend to a minimum of one foot (1') above the original ground surface, and the steel sleeve shall be two inches (2"), larger in diameter than the plastic casing being used.

-(3) Pitless Adapters - In wells with Steel or Plastic Casings completed with pitless adapters, the adapters shall be welded to the casing or fitted with another suitably effective seal, and the borehole-casing annulus filled with cement slurry or bentonite to a depth of not less than fifty feet (50') below land surface, or to the top of the first potable water bearing strata above fifty feet (50').
+(3) Pitless Adapters - In wells with steel or plastic casings completed with pitless adapters, the adapters shall be welded to the casing or fitted with another suitably effective seal, and the borehole-casing annulus filled with cement slurry or bentonite to a depth of not less than twenty feet (20') below land surface, or to the top of the first potable water bearing strata above fifty feet (50').
 All wells completed with pitless adapters shall satisfy all State water well completion and annular space sealing requirements that pertain to pitless adapters.

-F. Wells completed with steel casing shall meet all specifications set forth by the Water Well Driller and Pump Installers Rules, 16 Texas Administrative Code Chapter 76, and need to be completed at the surface with the annular space filled with cement slurry or bentonite as described in Rule 8.1C.
+F. Wells completed with steel casing shall meet all specifications set forth by the Texas Department of Licensing and Regulation or its successor, 16 Texas Administrative Code Chapter 76, and need to be completed at the surface with the annular space filled with cement slurry or bentonite as described in Rule 12.

 G. All wells, especially those that are gravel packed, shall be completed so that aquifers or zones containing waters that are known to differ significantly in chemical quality are not allowed to commingle through the borehole-casing annulus or the gravel pack and cause quality degradation of any aquifer or zone.